jkup/shortcut/README.md

 });
 ```

+## Installation

+With bower

+    bower install shortcutjs

+Or, just stick shortcut.js or shortcut.min.js in your project

+## Contributing

+Please review our contributing guidelines [here](CONTRIBUTING.md)

 ## Standardization

 Most of the big web applications ( Facebook, Twitter ) have a handy set of keyboard shortcuts but there is no standardization amongst these sites.
 A shared library such as shortcut.js could help web applications share a common set of keyboard shortcuts.